zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 response or further Store Announcement response indicates otherwise.

-The interval between sending Data Search requests to a node on our list is 120 seconds if we are announced to it, and otherwise is

-    min(120,3n)

-where n is a count of the number of Data Search requests which have been sent to the node, set to 0 when the node is added to the list, and set to 1 when we discover from a Data Search response that we are no longer announced there.
+The interval between sending Data Search requests to a node on our list is 120 seconds if we are announced to it, and otherwise is `min(120,3n)` where `n` is a count of the number of Data Search requests which have been sent to the node, set to 0 when the node is added to the list, and set to 1 when we are informed by a Data Search response from the node that we are no longer announced at the node.

 A node on the list which fails to respond to 3 consecutive Data Search requests is removed from the list.

-We keep track of the total amount of time we have spent announcing for at a given individual key without a connection to the corresponding friend being made, saving across sessions.
-Once this exceeds 64 hours, we switch to a low intensity mode, simply meaning that we use a list of nodes of length 1 rather than 8.
+We keep track of the total amount of time we have spent announcing at a given individual key without a connection to the corresponding friend being made, saving across sessions.
+Once this exceeds 64 hours, we switch to a low intensity mode; this simply means that we use a list of nodes of length 1 rather than 8.

 ## Searching
 For each offline friend, we search for its announcements using Data Search and